-Summer just started, but the race for academic planners is already on.
-For high school and college students alike, it’s imperative they find a good planner to help them stay on top of assignments, changing class schedules, and extracurricular events.
-Not all academic planners are created equal, and even the best ones comes with major differences to be considered before purchasing.
+For high school and college students alike, it’s imperative they find a good student planner to help them stay on top of assignments, changing class schedules, and extracurricular events.
+Not all academic planners are created equal, and even the best ones come with major differences to be considered before purchasing.
 Here are the top academic planners for students.

 inkWELL liveWELL Academic Planner